AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/troubleshooting-commits.md

 If the file is not there, than you cannot stage it and make a commit.

 We have set up a [`.gitignore` file](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files) in the root directory of this repository that will tell Git to ignore certain files.
-Any files with a matching extension or path listed in the `.gitignore` will not be allowed to be commited to the repository.
+Any files with a matching extension or path listed in the `.gitignore` will not be allowed to be committed to the repository.

 This includes: